radixdlt/babylon-node/docs/logging-and-monitoring/health-metrics.md

 `rn_sync_target_state_version`
 : A maximum state version among those received in the status responses from the Node's peers.
-It becomes a target which the Node will try to achieve via Ledger sync process. _Please note that this information is not trusted (i.e. a single malicious peer can make all Nodes believe that their Ledger needs syncing, but it does not affect safety)._
+It becomes a target which the Node will try to achieve via Ledger sync process. _Please note that this information is not currently validated against a valid proof (i.e. a malicious peer could give a wrong value and suggest that the Node needs to sync, but it does not affect safety)._

 A `rn_sync_current_state_version < rn_sync_target_state_version` is a hint for the Node to fetch the missing transactions (together with their end proof) from the peer that declared to have them.